thejud/text-processing-cookbook/README.md

 output progressively with multiple smaller, simpler filters.
 I often do this because it's easier to apply fixes than to get one large regex just right.
-Naturally, if you're building a high-volume or production pipeline, it's probably worthwhile to take the time to get it right.
+Naturally, if you're building a high-volume or production pipeline, it's probably worthwhile to take the time to get it right in fewer steps.

 Here's the filter from the previous recipe broken down into several steps.

 Note that in this example I'm using `tee /dev/stderr` to give some diagnostic output at each stage in the pipeline so you can see how the line is progressively refined.
 You would only want to do that for debugging or development.
+The output appears at the end, and I've added some blank lines `\` just to visually separate the steps.

     printf "2017-11-01T12:14:22.12352 ERROR critical" \
     | cut -d ' ' -f 1,2 \